rule

 Text 27

 Never approach them, the godly and perfected to the pure narrations of which the devotees are singing who with an equal vision are of surrender to the Supreme Lord; because they are fully protected by the club of the Lord is it us, just as the time itself, not given to punish them.
+(Vedabase)

 Text 28

+Communities of transcendental swanlike souls, who free from material attachment are of self-realization, continuously relish the honey of the lotus feet.
+[But] they who enjoy a household life in desires of attachment, are on the path that leads to hell.
+Bring those before me who in their falsehood turned against Mukunda, the Lord of Liberation [compare 2.1: 4].

 Those who are unattached, those unbound swanlike of selfrealization [the paramahamsas], continuously relish the honey of the lotus feet; those who enjoy a household life in desires of bondage are on the path leading to hell.
 Bring those before me who are of the untrue and who turned against Mukunda, the Lord of Liberation [compare 2.1: 4].

-Those who are unattached, those unbound swanlike of selfrealization [the paramahamsa's], continuously relish the honey of the lotusfeet; those who enjoy a household life in desires of bondage are on the path leading to hell.
-Bring those before me who are of the untrue and who turned against Mukunda, the Lord of Liberation [compare 2.1:4].
 (Vedabase)

 Text 29

 All those who run from the truth, whose tongues never speak of the Supreme Lord His qualities and names, who do not know Him by heart, nor remember His lotus feet, who do not even once bow their heads before what is of Krishna [see B.G.
 4: 4-6]; all those lacking in their duties towards Lord Vishnu, bring them before me.
+(Vedabase)

 Text 30

-I pray that He, the Supreme Lord, the original person, the oldest, Lord Nârâyana, will excuse me for my servants their offense of impudence; we, me and my men, were ignorant and thus do we, with folded hands, in the glorious of being respectful unto the all-pervading Authentic Personality, beg forgiveness.'
+I pray that He, the Supreme Lord, the original and oldest person Lord Nârâyana, will excuse me for the impudence of my servants.
+We, me and my men, acted in ignorance and therefore we with folded hands beg the most venerable, all-pervading Personality of Godhead for forgiveness.'

 Text 31

-(S'uka:) 'Therefore understand o descendant of Kuru, that the ultimate of atonement, the most auspicious in the world to cope with sin however great, is the together singing for Lord Vishnu.
+[S'uka:] 'Therefore understand o descendant of Kuru, that the ultimate of atonement, the most auspicious in the world to cope with sin however great, is the together singing for Lord Vishnu.
 (Vedabase)

 Text 32